zkutalik/ssimp_software/README.md

 `ssimp --gwas gwas/small.random.txt --ref ref/small.vcf.sample.vcf.gz --out output.txt`

 will impute the Z-statistics, using a selected reference panel (see section above) and generate a file `output.txt`.
 The txt file assigned to `--gwas` contains at least the following columns: SNP-id, reference allele, risk allele, Z-statistic, and at least one row.
 The imputed summary statistics are stored in `output.txt`.

+Instead of `ssimp` you should type either `./compiled/ssimp-linux-0.3` or `./compiled/ssimp-osx-0.3` (or `bin/ssimp`, if compiled on your machine).

 ## Documentation
 [//]: -------------------------------